Emananii/Emanani-POS/README.md

 # Features

-Product Listing: Fetches and displays products dynamically from an API.
+1. Product Listing: Fetches and displays products dynamically from an API.

-Cart Functionality: Add, remove, and adjust quantities of products in the cart.
+2. Cart Functionality: Add, remove, and adjust quantities of products in the cart.

-Total Price Calculation: Automatically updates the total price based on quantity adjustments.
+3. Total Price Calculation: Automatically updates the total price based on quantity adjustments.

-Payment Processing: Simulated payment via Cash, Mpesa, or Bank.
+4. Payment Processing: Simulated payment via Cash, Mpesa, or Bank buttons.

-User-Friendly UI: Interactive and intuitive shopping experience.
+5. User-Friendly UI: Interactive and intuitive shopping experience.

 # Future Improvements

-Implement a real backend for processing transactions.
+1. Implement a real backend for processing transactions.

-Add user authentication and order history.
+2. User authentication and order history.

-Improve the UI with animations and enhanced styling.
+3. Improved UI with animations and enhanced styling.

-Add barcode scanning support for easier product selection.
+4. Added barcode scanning support for easier product selection.

-Add accounting and sales tracking features.
+5. Added accounting and sales tracking features.

-Improved and extended inventory management features.
+6. Improved and extended inventory management features.

+7. Users will be able to filter products based on categories